ddyszkiewicz/justTHEdocs/index.md

 2. Grab the cap with the other hand and twist it counterclockwise to open the container.

 *Note: If the toothpaste container is new, look for a tamper seal on the tube tip.
-If it's there, follow the manufacturer’s instructions on the packaging to remove the seal before continuing.*
+If the tamper seal is placed at the tube tip, follow the manufacturer’s instructions on the packaging to remove the seal before continuing.*

 3. Put away the cap.